joeycastillo/babel/README.md

 * Two more bytes per character for additional metadata, including [general category](https://en.wikipedia.org/wiki/Template:General_Category_(Unicode)) and proper [bidi class](https://en.wikipedia.org/wiki/Template:Bidi_Class_(Unicode)), for more technically correct bidirectional algorithm implementation
 * A bit to indicate whether the character is [whitespace](https://www.unicode.org/Public/UCD/latest/ucd/PropList.txt).
 * A bit to indicate [word wrapping opportunities](https://www.unicode.org/Public/UCD/latest/ucd/LineBreak.txt).
-* One-to-one case mappings from uppercase to lowercase and lowercase to uppercase / titlecase for all bicameral scripts.
+* One-to-one case mappings from uppercase to lowercase and lowercase to uppercase / titlecase for all bicameral scripts in the Basic Multilingual Plane.
-* Mappings of supported glyphs to their mirror images, for correct [bidirectional mirroring](https://www.unicode.org/Public/UCD/latest/ucd/BidiMirroring.txt) in right-to-left text runs.
+* Mappings of supported BMP glyphs to their mirror images, for correct [bidirectional mirroring](https://www.unicode.org/Public/UCD/latest/ucd/BidiMirroring.txt) in right-to-left text runs.
+* A lookup table for mapping isolated Perso-Arabic characters to connected presentation forms.

-This still leaves just over 26 kilobytes at the end, for more mappings or other glyph-specific features.
+This still leaves just over 25 kilobytes at the end, for more mappings or other glyph-specific features.
 There are also two free bits per character in the additional metadata field, for general features that apply to all glyphs.
 Haven't decided how to use them yet.

+As of February 2020 I'm considering a return to the filesystem use case, for a couple of reasons: one, most of the devices I want to use this with already have a Flash chip; making it bigger is cheaper than adding a second one.
+It also frees up a microcontroller pin.
+Mostly though it opens up the possibility of supporting more Unicode planes; without the 2MB limitation, we can add even more glyphs!

 ## Project Structure